-Elisa Bernal (Barcelona, 1992) is a Spanish photojournalist, documentary photographer and journalist, whose work is mainly focused on social issues and conflicts.
-She is currently based in Israel.
-She has worked in Palestine, Israel, Bosnia-Herzegovina, Serbia, Macedonia and Greece.
-Some of her work has been published at VICE, La Vanguardia, Ekstra Bladet and FronteraD.
+Elisa Bernal (Barcelona, 1992).
+I am a Spanish photojournalist, documentary photographer and journalist.
+I have worked in Palestine, Israel, Bosnia-Herzegovina, Serbia, Macedonia, Greece and Spain.
+Some of my work has been published at newspapers and magazines such as VICE, La Vanguardia, or Ekstra Bladet.

-Her work in Bosnia and Herzegovina made her won a scholarship that allowed her to start working in September 2015 as a photojournalist and editor at the Spanish newspaper La Vanguardia (Barcelona) for a year.
-She combined her job as a local photojournalist with freelance photographic and journalistic projects abroad, and also with her studies of Modern Standard Arabic FUSHA.
+My work in Bosnia made me won a grant which is offered by the Catalan government.
+That allowed me to start working in 2015 as a photojournalist and editor at La Vanguardia, one of the leading Spanish daily newspapers, for one year.
+I combined my job as a local photojournalist with freelance photographic and journalistic projects abroad, mainly covering the refugee crisis in the Balkans and in Greece.

 In 2016, I moved to Israel, where I lived for almost two years.
 I studied a Master's Degree in Middle Eastern and African Studies at Tel Aviv University, and kept working as a freelance journalist and photographer, both in Palestine and in Israel, about the conflict and beyond.
 I speak Spanish and English fluently, French at an intermediate level, and Arabic and Hebrew at a basic level.